wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 ---

 ## Part 1: Archiving Instructions for AI

+### CRITICAL: Language Handling

+**Communicate in the conversation's language, but keep template structure in English for backend parsing.**

+- **Detect conversation language FIRST**: Check what language the conversation being archived is in (English, Chinese, Spanish, etc.)
+- **User interaction language**: Communicate with the user in THE SAME LANGUAGE as the conversation
+  - If conversation is in Chinese → ask questions in Chinese
+  - If conversation is in Spanish → ask questions in Spanish
+  - If conversation is in English → ask questions in English
+- **Template structure (MUST be English)**: All section headings, YAML keys, wrapper syntax, and structural elements MUST remain exactly as shown in the template
+  - ✅ CORRECT: `## Initial Query`, `## Key Insights`, `## Attachments`, `ARCHIVE_FORMAT_VERSION`, `<!-- ARTIFACT_START:`, etc.
+  - ❌ WRONG: `## Consulta Inicial`, `## Informations Clés`, `## 初始查詢`, or any translated versions
+- **Content language (use original)**: Conversation summaries, artifact content, and attachment content should be in the original language used in the conversation
+- **Why this matters**: These archives are processed by backend parsers that expect specific English keywords and structure

+### IMPORTANT: Start Immediately, Don't Explain

+When a user uploads or pastes this file (with or without additional instructions):
+- **DO NOT** explain what this file contains
+- **DO NOT** walk through all the steps in this prompt
+- **DO NOT** describe the archiving process in detail before starting

+Instead:
+1. Briefly acknowledge in the conversation's language: "I'll begin archiving this conversation."
+2. Proceed directly to Step 0 (estimate size and present delivery options)
+3. Keep all interactions concise and focused on gathering necessary user choices

+The user already knows what this file does - they want action, not explanation.

+---

 When a user asks you to archive a conversation, follow these steps: